 The Ward

 The Castle Baynard Ward is one of 25 in the City and is situated in the South West area of the square mile.
-Like the rest of the City the residential population is small comprising some 400 residents but this is increased each weekday by approximately 34,000 people who commute into London to work in the Ward.
-This profile is typical for the City as a whole where the corresponding figures are approximately 7,400 residents and 380,000 workers.
-These figures are swelled by a further 2 million visitors a year to St. Paul’s Cathedral.
+Like the rest of the City the residential population is small comprising some 400 residents but this is increased each weekday by thousands of commuters travelling to London to work in the Ward.
+This profile is typical for the City as a whole where the corresponding figures are approximately 8,600 residents and 600,000 workers.
+These figures are swelled by nearly 2 million visitors a year to St. Paul’s Cathedral.

-The current ward is now one of the largest in the City and is represented by 1 Alderman and 8 Common Councillors in the City of London Court of Common Council.
+The current ward is now one of the largest in the City and is represented by 1 Alderwoman and 8 Common Councillors in the City of London Court of Common Council.

 The Ward contains a wonderful range of notable historic buildings the most famous of which is Wren’s masterpiece St. Paul’s Cathedral.
 This article highlights a number of these.